MatthewEvansH/Call-Center-Dashboard/README.md

    - Implement feedback mechanisms to understand the reasons for negative sentiments and work on those areas.

 4. **Channel Optimization**:
-   - With Call Centre being the most used channel, there may be an opportunity to divert some traffic to more cost-effective channels.
+   - With Call Center being the most used channel, there may be an opportunity to divert some traffic to more cost-effective channels.
    - Enhance the capabilities of both the web and chatbot channels to handle more traffic.

 5. **State Strategies**: